SADevs/sadevs.github.io/content/articles/add_docs.md

 ### Reviewing a PR

-When your PR is made, CI will deploy a copy of the website to Heroku for review.
-You'll see this on your PR under "Active Deployments".
-Use this copy to review the site to make sure your change looks good and didn't break anything!
+After you've made your PR, if you want to spin up a review copy of the website, post in #website and one of the admins can spin up a copy of your changes for review.
+This will be a separate copy of the site running in Heroku so you can test all of your changes.

 ## Additional Questions